Azure-Samples/cognitive-services-speech-sdk/samples/batch/python/README.md

 Copy the library in the folder python-library.

-You can use a development environment like PyCharm to edit, debug, execute the sample.
+You can use a development environment like PyCharm to edit, debug, and execute the sample.